JiaDians/zero2deploy/introduction.md

 - What are the common approaches (algorithm/model) to solve this problem?
   - Note: You will need to pick one approach and try it in the latter stage.

-3. Make a presentation slide and present your findings.

 ## 額外任務: Python 專案管理